Sunflower1109/holbertonschool-shell/basics/README.md

 - 8-firstdelete: Deletes the file betty from /tmp/my_first_directory.
 - 9-firstdirdeletion: Deletes the directory my_first_directory from /tmp.
 - 10-back: Changes the working directory to the previous one.
+- 11-lists: Lists all files, including hidden ones, in the current directory, parent directory, and /boot, in long format.